DOT Customer Service

 Cave-ins

 Cave-ins are jagged holes with a deep void, where the pavement has cracked apart and fallen into a deep empty space without a solid bottom.
 Cave-ins are larger and deeper than potholes and are not geometrically shaped like a defective street cut.
 Cave-ins are typically caused by problems with the underground infrastructure.
 Often, large pieces of pavement can be seen in the hole.
-DOT inspects reported cave-ins and, as warranted, sends the report Department of Environmental Protection (DEP) or another utility to make a repair.
-Report a cave-in on 311 Online
+NYC DOT inspects reported cave-ins and, as warranted, sends the report to Department of Environmental Protection (DEP) or another utility to make a repair.
+Report a cave-in on a street via NYC311 Report a cave-in on a highway via NYC311

 Hummocks

 Hummocks are where the roadway asphalt has pushed up in a wave-like shape.
 They are commonly located at intersections where there is heavy truck or bus traffic.
-DOT typically follows up with spot milling and paving, which may performed during the nonpaving season, from mid-December to mid-March.
-To report a hummock, call 311.
+NYC DOT typically follows up with spot milling and paving, which may performed during the nonpaving season, from mid-December to mid-March.
+Report a hummock or street resurfacing request online to NYC311

 Ponding

 Ponding is when water pools at low points in the roadway, generally as a result of inadequate drainage or improper grading.
-Report ponding to DEP by calling 311.
+Report ponding on a street to DEP online to NYC311 Report ponding on a highway to DEP online to NYC311

 Missing Manhole Covers

-Report missing manhole covers to DEP by calling 311.
+Report missing manhole covers to DEP online to NYC311

 Street Hardware Defects

 Street hardware may be sunken, cracked, missing, tilted, collapsed or may be above or below grade thereby preventing a smooth riding condition.
-Typically, a DOT inspector will review the defect.
-If actionable, DOT will issue a corrective action report to the appropriate utility owner.
-Report cracked, missing or otherwise defective street hardware
+Typically, a NYC DOT inspector will review the defect.
+If actionable, NYC DOT will issue a corrective action report to the appropriate utility owner.
+Report cracked, missing or otherwise defective street hardware online to NYC311

 Defective Street Cuts

 Defective street cut restoration is when the street surface is no longer level because a filled-in cut has sunken one inch or more or been mounded too high.
 Street cuts are usually square or rectangular in shape.
-Typically, a DOT inspector will review the defect.
+Typically, a NYC DOT inspector will review the defect.
 If actionable, the inspector will issue a corrective action report to the party that performed the street cut, including to other city agencies.
-If the responsible party cannot be identified, DOT will perform the repair.
-Report a failed street cut or old utility cut See a list of protected streets (no cuts allowed except for emergency work or as authorized by the Commissioner).
-Find out who holds a permit to conduct street construction in your neighborhood.
+If the responsible party cannot be identified, NYC DOT will perform the repair.
+Report a failed street cut or old utility cut online to NYC311 See a list of protected streets (no cuts allowed except for emergency work or as authorized by the Commissioner) Find out who holds a permit to conduct street construction in your neighborhood

 Open Street Cut

 Open street cuts are when a street excavation has been left uncovered, generally because there is active work in the roadway.
-Typically, a DOT inspector will review the defect.
+Typically, a NYC DOT inspector will review the defect.
 If actionable, inspector will contact responsible excavator, and in the absence of the responsible party or other response personnel, will stay onsite until parties arrive.
-Report an open street cut.
-Find the permit-holder for a street construction project
+Report an open street cut online to NYC311 Find the permit-holder for a street construction project

 Potholes

 A hole in the street with a circular or ovular shape and a definable bottom.
 The bottom may be the concrete roadway base and may be partially filled with mud, dirt, or loose gravel.
 Condition does not look manmade and usually is not sitting in an area of collapse.
 To be 'actionable' the pothole should be at least one foot in diameter and three inches deep.
-Typically, a DOT inspector will check the pothole.
-If actionable, DOT will repair it.
-Report a pothole online.
-Check the status of a repair
+Typically, a NYC DOT inspector will check the pothole.
+If actionable, NYC DOT will repair it.
+Report a pothole on a street online to NYC DOT Check the status of a street pothole repair on NYC DOT's website Report a pothole on a highway online to NYC311 Check the status of a highway pothole service request via NYC311

 Signs, Lights and Signals